NickyMeuleman/gatsby-theme-nicky-blog/theme/README.md

 - [x] Allow author field in frontmatter to be optional
   - [x] allow for authorless posts
 - [ ] Make demo website function like a big readme.
+- [ ] https://github.com/gatsbyjs/gatsby/pull/16149 got merged, use it.
+- [ ] https://github.com/gatsbyjs/gatsby/pull/17284 got merged, use it.